goauthentik/authentik/website/docs/providers/entra/add-entra-provider.md

 ---

-For more information about using a Entra ID provider, see the [Overview](./index.md) documentation.
+For more information about using an Entra ID provider, see the [Overview](./index.md) documentation.

 :::info
 This feature is in technical preview, so please report any bugs on [GitHub](https://github.com/goauthentik/authentik/issues).